chef/chef-web-docs/content/data_bags.md

 same machine as chef-solo.
 The location of this directory is configurable using the `data_bag_path` option in the solo.rb file.
 The name of each sub-directory corresponds to a data bag and each JSON file within a sub-directory corresponds to a data bag item.
-Search is not available in recipes when they are run with chef-solo; use the `data_bag()` and `data_bag_item()` functions to access data bags and data bag items.
+Search isn't available in recipes when they're run with chef-solo; use the `data_bag()` and `data_bag_item()` functions to access data bags and data bag items.